sonttran/server/README.md

 sudo npm install pm2 -g
 pm2 install pm2-server-monit
 ```
-* Have your email account for system mail (user related API will result errors)
+* Have your email account for system mail (if not, user related API will result errors)
 * Complete information in `config.json` file
 ```javascript
 {